Back in 2014, a group of NYU Abu Dhabi students got together with a simple aim: Raising Empowered Advocates for Community Help — REACH.

 Today, REACH has been around for half of the university’s life.
 From initially struggling to gain recognition and build a reputation among the student body, it is now a well-cemented and accessible resource that is introduced to students starting from Candidate Weekend.

-One of the key ways in which REACH supports students is through The Nook, a private non-judgemental space where students can talk to a member one-on-one.
+The Nook, a private non-judgemental space where students can talk to a member one-on-one.
 Primed as something in between talking to a counselor and a friend, members who work at The Nook go through intense active listening training to fulfill this role.

 “Basically what we do is that two people will role play: one as a Nooker, and the other as a student,” said Cece Kim, Class of 2021 and one of the leaders of REACH, explaining the weekly training sessions.
 “We all come with different scenarios that usually reflect the needs of the student community.”